Ophir: Mahd adh Dhahab, Arabia

 In 1976, the United States Department of Interior announced that a team formed by the United States Geological Survey together with experts from Saudi Arabia believes it has "a fairly airtight case” that Mahd adh Dhahab, or Cradle of Gold, in Saudi Arabia is the biblical Ophir.
 As evidence, the team states that "there are huge quantities of waste rock left behind by ancient miners, approximately a million tons, and that it has an average gold content of sixteenths of an ounce per ton, indicating that the mined ore must have been richer.
 From sampling old slopes and from production figures during the 1939 to 1954 period when the mine was reactivated to extract gold and silver, the geological survey scientists estimated that in biblical times much gold must have been found at or near the surface."
 Moreover, Mahd adh Dhahab is "within range of Israel's transport capability," and it "could easily have been known to Solomon or his advisers because it lies on a north‐south trade route that has run to Aqaba for some 4,000 years."
 Their conclusion is that "Mand adh Dhahab [sic] could have produced 34 tons of gold in ancient times and was the biblical Ophir."

 Inspiration or named after

 Americas

 In a letter written in May 1500, Peter Martyr claimed that Christopher Columbus identified Hispaniola with Ophir.

 The theologian Benito Arias Montano (1571) proposed finding Ophir in the name of Peru, reasoning that the native Peruvians were thus descendants of Ophir and Shem.

 The California Gold Rush boomtown, Ophir, was renamed after "the biblical source of Solomon's treasure."

 Ophir, Oregon, is an unincorporated community on the coast in Curry County.

+Australia and New Zealand

+The site of the discovery of the first payable gold deposit in Australia is known as Ophir, as is gold-mining settlement of Ophir, in Otago, New Zealand.

+The discovery of payable gold at Ophir occurred in 1851 and initiated the Australian gold rushes.